johannschopplich/kirby-hashed-assets/README.md

 <?= js('assets/js/main.js') ?>
 ```

 Now rename the file in the format of `main.{hash}.js`.
 You may use the current date, e.g.: `main.20201226.js`.
-Exemplary outout:
+Example output:

 ```html
 <script src="https://example.com/assets/js/main.20201226.js"></script>